Diffusive and Fluid-like Motion of Homochiral Domain Walls in Easy-Plane Magnetic Strips

 In the perfect nanostrip, a vortex cores begins to form at the end of the nanostrip within a DW.
 The vortex core then propogates against the flow of DWs.
 In the notched nanostrips, multiple vortex cores begin to form at the edges of the nanostrip, similar to the perfect nanostrip.
 The vortex fully forms off the tip of the notch defect (see Supplemental Video 10).
 These vortices stay in the nanostrip until they encounter a vortex with opposite core polarity upon which the pair is annihilated.

 The difference between the single layer (Fig.~\ref{fig:SL-vortex}) and synthetic antiferromagnet systems (Fig.~\ref{fig:weakDWtrain}) is striking.
-The formation of vortices is absent in synthetic antiferromagnet systems in current densities beyond $J_c \sim 10^{12}$ A/m$^2$, even in notched nanostrips.
+The formation of vortices is absent in synthetic antiferromagnet systems up to high drive current densities $J_c \gtrsim 2 \times 10^{12}$ A/m$^2$, even in notched nanostrips.